8.3 Redress payment debt recovery arrangements

 Certain amounts paid under the National Redress Scheme may become a debt due to the Commonwealth.
 For example, if a redress payment is paid to the wrong person, that payment is a debt due to the Commonwealth and may be recovered under the provisions of the NRSAct.

-The NRSAct also allows for funding contribution or late payment penalty due and payable by an institution or a person in relation to the institution to be recoverable as a debt due to the Commonwealth.
+The NRSAct also allows for funding contributions or late payment penalties to be recoverable as a debt due to the Commonwealth.

 Recovery of amounts

-In certain cases, payments made by the Scheme may be determined to be a debt due to the Commonwealth.
+In certain cases, payments made by the Scheme may become a debt due to the Commonwealth.

 This includes when:

-• an amount was paid due to fraud or misrepresentation on behalf of the person or institution receiving the payment, or another person or institution
+- an amount was paid due to fraud or misrepresentation

-• an amount was paid to a person who failed to notify the Operator, after making an application for redress, that they had been sentenced to a period of imprisonment for 5 or more years due to an offence against the Commonwealth, state, territory or a foreign country
+- an amount was paid to a person who failed to notify the Operator, after making an application for redress, that they had been sentenced to a period of imprisonment for 5 or more years due to a criminal offence

 Recovery of funding contribution & late payment penalty

-If a person or institution is required to provide a funding contribution, or is subject to a late payment penalty, under the provisions of the NRSAct the amount of the contribution or late payment penalty owed under the Scheme is a debt due to the Commonwealth.
+If a person or institution is required to provide a funding contribution, or is subject to a late payment penalty, that amount may be recovered as a debt due to the Commonwealth.

 Legal proceedings to recover debt

-Any debt due to the Commonwealth as a result of the debt recovery provisions outlined in the NRSAct can be recovered by the Commonwealth through a court of competent jurisdiction.
+Any debt due to the Commonwealth as a result of the debt recovery provisions outlined in the NRSAct can be recovered by the Commonwealth through an appropriate court.

 Arrangement for payment of debt